hsh2001/apple-dark-mode/README.en.md

 </p>
 ```

-Then, assign an id to the `link` tag that you added in order to reference `dark.cs` above.
+Then, assign an id to the `link` tag that you added in order to reference `dark.css` above.

 ```html
 <link id="dark-mode-sheet"